department-of-veterans-affairs/vets-website/content/pages/burials/index.md

    <div class="link">
     <a href="https://www.vets.gov/burials-and-memorials/bereavement-counseling/"><b>Bereavement Counseling</b></a>
-    <p>See if you qualify for grief counseling and support after the loss of an active-duty Servicemember, Reservist, or National Guard Soldier.</p>
+    <p>See if you qualify for grief counseling and transition support after the loss of an active-duty Servicemember, Reservist, or National Guard Soldier.</p>
   </div>